-SCHOOL ADMISSIONS POLICY
+SCHOOL ADMISSIONS POLICY Autumn 2024/25

-Autumn 2024/25

-At Christ the King F At Christ the King Primary School we are extremely proud of all our children and their achievements.
+At Christ the King Primary School we are extremely proud of all our children and their achievements.
 We strive to foster and develop positive attitudes towards all members of the school and its wider community, based on the examples given to us by Jesus Christ in the Gospels, and to maintain a curriculum which will ensure all children will achieve their true potential academically, spiritually and morally through quality teaching, meaningful learning, set in a loving and caring Catholic environment.

-Background Christ the King School is a Catholic Primary School under the trusteeship of the Diocese of Shrewsbury.
+Christ the King Cahaal is a Catholia Drimony Cahaal under the trusteephin of the Christ the King School is a Catholic Primary School under the trusteeship of the Diocese of Shrewsbury.
 It is maintained by Wirral Local Authority.
 As a Voluntary Aided School, the Governing Body is the Admissions Authority and is responsible for taking decisions on applications for admissions.
 Whenever there are more applications than places available, priority will be given to Catholic children in accordance with oversubscription criteria listed below.
-Introduction As a Catholic school, we aim to provide a Catholic education for all our pupils.
+As a Catholic school, we aim to provide a Catholic education for all our pupils.
 At a Catholic school, Catholic doctrine and practice permeate every aspect of the school's activity.
 It is essential that the Catholic character of the school's education be fully supported by all families in the school.
 We therefore hope that all parents will give their full, unreserved and positive support for the aims and ethos of the school.
-This does not affect the right of an applicant who is not Catholic to apply for and be admitted to a place at the school in accordance with the admission arrangements. responsible for admissions to this school.
-The local authority undertakes the co-ordination of co-ordinating admission arrangements during the normal admission round.
-The governing admissions?
-Pupils with an - • • •
+This does not affect the right of an applicant who is not Catholic to apply for and be admitted to a place at the school in accordance with the admission arrangements.
+The governing body is the admissions authority and has responsibility for admissions to this school.
+The local authority undertakes the co-ordination of admission arrangements during the normal admission round.
+The governing body has set its admission number at 60 pupils to be admitted to the school year which begins in September, 2024.
+The admission of pupils with a Statement of Educational needs or an Education Health care Plan is dealt with by a completely separate procedure.
+Children with a statement of Special Education Needs or EHCP that names the school must be admitted.
+Where this takes place before the allocation of places under these arrangements this will reduce the number of places available to other children.